boyvanduuren/brush/README.md

 Cleanup tool for Logstash using an elasticsearch backend

-Still in it's very early phases. `brush hours` and `brush days` work.
+Still in it's very early phases.
+`brush hours` and `brush days` work, but for now assume that you only have logstash data on your elasticsearch cluster.